chapel-lang/chapel/doc/rst/language/spec.rst

 variable.
 It is optional.

-The ``initialization-part`` of a variable declaration specifies an initial expression to store into the variable.
-It is also optional.
-When present, it forms the initialization expression for the variable.
+The ``initialization-part`` of a variable declaration specifies an initialization expression for the variable.
+It is option.
+When present, the initialization expression will be stored into the variable as its initial value.

 If the ``initialization-part`` is omitted, the compiler will consider if split initialization can be applied to this variable as described in :ref:`Split_Initialization`.
-If split initialization can be applied, the compiler will identify a later assignment statement and the right-hand-side of that statement will form the initialization expression.
+If split initialization can be applied, the compiler will identify one or more later assignment statements and the right-hand-side of such statements will form the initialization expression.
 If the ``initialization-part`` is omitted and split initialization cannot be applied, then the variable will need to be initialized to a default value.
 Only `var` and `const` variable